iPzard/mkvtoolnix-batch-tool/README.md

 ## 🔨 Merging subtitles
 When merging subtitles, each subdirectory ***must*** contain one video file and at least one subtitle file, otherwise the directory will be skipped.
 Other non-video, non-subtitle files, may be included and will be ignored.
 The language of each subtitle file is determined automatically by parsing through text in the files.<br><br>

-The language that matches your <b>Default Language Track</b> from the settings page (defaults to English) will be set as the default subtitle track on your videos.<br><br>
+The language that matches your <b>Default language track</b> from the settings page (defaults to English) will be set as the default subtitle track on your videos.<br><br>

 **Directory example:**
 <pre>